wmj142326/wmj142326.github.io/_pages/about.md

 My research interests lie at the knowledge graphs and large language models, particularly in their application to scientific data analysis in materials science.
 I also have a growing interest in exploring how these technologies can support medical research.

-A guiding principle I live by is: Do good work, and don’t worry too much about the outcome.
-I believe that focusing on meaningful efforts will naturally lead to meaningful results.
+A guiding principle I live by is: **Do good work, and don’t worry too much about the outcome. (但行好事，莫问前程。)** I believe that focusing on meaningful efforts will naturally lead to meaningful results.

 <!-- # 🔥 News -->